TronLink/tron-wallet-secp256k1/README.md

 # tron-wallet-secp256k1

-`tron-wallet-secp256k1` is a high-performance elliptic curve cryptography library specifically designed for blockchain wallets.
+This library provides secp256k1 bindings for Swift with Cocoapods.

-All credits for the original source code goes to [bitcoin-core](https://github.com/bitcoin-core).
+All credits for the original source code goes to [bitcoin-core](https://github.com/bitcoin-core/secp256k1).

 ## Example